Talent development and engagement

 PROFESSIONAL DEVELOPMENT AND TRAINING

 Employee learning and development remains a priority for Great-West Lifeco, as it continues to offer career path-specific supports and opportunities for several disciplines.
 Its subsidiary Canada Life’s learning and development program offers a variety of solutions so its employees are empowered to learn what they want, when they want to best serve the millions of clients who rely on them.
-In Canada alone, in 2022, over 6,000 Canada Life employees attended 148 workshops, and 168,445 eLearning training sessions were completed by employees.
-In addition, Canada Life continued to offer an intelligent and intuitive virtual classroom that includes nearly 700 pre-curated topics mapped to and based on core skills that are in demand at leading global companies.
+In Canada alone, in 2023, 4,587 Canada Life employees attended workshops, and 261,889 eLearning training sessions were completed by employees.
+In addition, Canada Life continued to offer Percipio, a virtual classroom that includes nearly 700 pre-curated topics mapped to and based on core skills that are in demand at leading global companies.
+Whether learning for their current role or thinking about next steps, employees can access thousands of videos, audiobooks and courses.

-Canada Life’s internship and co-op programs help students accelerate their careers and, in 2022, over 200 students joined the company on work placements.
-Programs are offered in areas like actuarial sciences, accounting, auditing, investments, human resources, technology and digital strategy.
-The company’s Chartered Professional Accountant (CPA) program is one of its cornerstone student programs.
-Candidates in Winnipeg and London can work with a team of CPAs and receive valuable coaching, mentorship and study resources including an in-house exam preparation course for eligible employees pursuing the designation.
-Fourty-four students participated in 2022.
+Canada Life’s internship and co-op programs help students accelerate their careers and, in 2023, more than 200 students joined the company on work placements for internships and co-op programs.
+Programs are offered in areas like actuarial sciences, accounting, audit, investments, human resources, technology and digital strategy.
+Moreover, as part of Canada Life’s Chartered Professional Accountant (CPA) training programs, candidates in Manitoba and Ontario work with a team of CPAs to receive valuable coaching, mentorship and study resources.
+In 2023, 46 employees participated in this program.

 Scroll To Top